Cardinal-Cryptography/blanksquare-monorepo/crates/shielder-scheduler-server/README.md

 1. Client submits withdrawal request via HTTP API
 2. Request is validated and stored in PostgreSQL database
 3. Background scheduler processor periodically checks for ready requests
-4. Ready requests are processed through the TEE task pool
+4. Ready requests are processed through the following pipeline:
+   - Parse and validate request parameters
+   - Get fee quote from relayer service
+   - Validate fee against user-specified maximum
+   - Send request to TEE for calldata preparation
+   - Process TEE response and submit to relayer
 5. Results are updated in the database with appropriate status

 ## Example Usage